DFPS Base and Service Board (A3043)

 Description

-Figure: Base and Service Board.
-On the left are sixty-four pins for sixteen actuators.
-On the right are sixteen connectors for fiber controllers.
+Figure: Base and Service Board (A3043B-1) without Connectors.
+On the left are sixteen counter-bored footprints for sixteen actuators.
+On the right are sixteen footprints for fiber controller connections.

 The base board and service board are roughly 19 mm square.
 They must fit inside a 20-mm square envelope so that we can maintain a 5-mm × 5-mm density of fibers.
+The A3043B places the sixteen actuators on a 4.6-mm grid so as to make space around the perimeter for four mounting pins.
+The A3043B connects to an A3044CS cell support by means of these four pins.
 The sixteen connectors for the fiber controllers are packed onto the service board in a staggered arrangement that allows all sixteen fiber controllers to fit into the 19-mm square.

 Figure: Sixteen Connectors for Fiber Controllers.
 These connectors are twelve-way plugs with 0.025" pitch.
 On the underside is a ten-way, two-row header with 0.050" pitch.